hjanime/SPADEVizR/README.md

 Multidimensional Scaling (MDS) methods aim to represent the similarities and differences among high-dimensional objects into a space of a lower dimensions, generally in two or three dimensions for visualization purposes [5].
 In MDS representations, the Kruskal Stress (KS) indicates the percentage of information lost during the dimensionality reduction process.

 The MDS Viewer aims to visualize the similarities between samples or clusters based on their abundances.
-In such representation, each dot represent a sample or a marker and the distance between the dot are proportional to the euclidian distance between this objects.
+In such representation, each dot represent a sample or a marker and the distance between the dot are proportional to the Euclidean distance between this objects.

 This representation can be displayed using the `MDSViewer()` function and takes a `Results` object in input.
 The representation space can be specified using the `space` parameter  ("samples" or "clusters").